Colorpoint Shorthair

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 The same problems that may affect the Siamese can also affect the Colorpoint Shorthair, including the following:

-• Amyloidosis, a disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the liver in members of the Siamese family
+• Amyloidosis: This is a disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the liver in Siamese.

-• Hyperesthesia syndrome, a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted
+• Hyperesthesia Syndrome: This is a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted.

 Colorpoint Shorthair Care